 - 4. The scale of development in the Rural designation is intended to be limited.
-Any development proposal for more than twenty-five dwelling units will be subject to a requirement for an Official Plan amendment to establish an Exception Area.
+Any development proposal for more than 25 dwelling units will be subject to a requirement for an Official Plan amendment to establish an Exception Area.
 In considering such amendment, the Township shall require that it be demonstrated that, on the basis of the supply and type of existing residential lots in the Township, there is a need for the proposed development and that it would be appropriate in the context of the location proposed.
 In designing residential subdivisions, attention should be given to the natural features, such as mature forests, to ensure that the existing vegetation and terrain is disturbed as little as possible.
 Energy efficiency factors shall also be considered, such as solar orientation. - 5.
 Land division for the creation of residential lots may take place through both the Consent and Subdivision process in accordance with the Land Division section of this Plan. - 6.
-All new residential lots shall be assumed to be intended for occupancy on a yearround basis as the principal residence of the occupant and shall be placed in an appropriate zoning category in the Zoning By-Law. - 7.
+All new residential lots shall be assumed to be intended for occupancy on a year-round basis as the principal residence of the occupant and shall be placed in an appropriate zoning category in the Zoning By-Law. - 7.
 Limited Services Residential Development is defined as residential development that does not have frontage on and direct access to an opened public road which is maintained year round.
-Access to Limited Services Residential Development may be provided by a private road, or by water.
-The residential uses shall only include permanent dwellings.
+Access to Limited Services Residential Development may be provided by private right-of-way or private road, lane and by water.
+The residential uses include both seasonal dwellings and permanent dwellings.